 An attorney can help with your estate planning needs

 Wills, trusts and other estate planning tools are available to help you achieve your goals, plan for your survivors and give you peace of mind in your twilight years.
 If you are a senior and beginning to think about creating your estate plan, that is ok.
 There are certain considerations to be aware of when setting up your plan later in life.
 However, it must be stressed that it is never too late to create an estate plan.
-Contact the Law Offices of Karen Brady, P.C. to get started.
-We will discuss your goals, answer your questions and help you find the best fit to protect your family's future.
+Contact the Brady, McFarland & Lord, LLC to get started.
+We will discuss your goals, answer your questions and help you find the best fit to protect your family’s future.